freddyfavour/java/README.md

 # Java Fundamentals Course Repository

 ## Overview
-This repository contains projects and code samples developed during the **Java Fundamentals** course led by Angie Jones.
-The focus of this course is to provide a solid foundation in Java programming through practical applications and hands-on coding exercises.
+The focus of this is to provide a solid foundation in Java programming through practical applications and hands-on coding exercises.

-## Course Description
-The Java Fundamentals course covers essential programming concepts, including:
-- Object-Oriented Programming (OOP) principles
-- Functional programming techniques
-- Core Java syntax and structures
-- Error handling and debugging strategies
-- Building simple applications using Java

-Each project in this repository reflects the skills and knowledge acquired throughout the course.

 ## Technologies Used
 - Java (JDK 11 or later)